 This according to “Doing the Lady Gaga dance: Postmodern transaesthetics and the art of spectacle in Don DeLillo’s The body artist” by Pavlina Radia (Canadian review of American studies XLIV/2 [summer 2014] pp. 194–213).

 Today is Lady Gaga’s 30th birthday!
-Above and below, the video in question.
+Below, the video in question.